chiraz/Definitive-Guide-of-Tunisian-Dialect-NLP-Resources/Readme.md

 In Proceedings of the International Conference on Language Resources and Evaluation (LREC), 2018

+- Fei Huang, "Improved Arabic Dialect Classification with Social Media Data", in EMNLP, 2015

+Notes and excerpts:
-- Fei Huang, "Improved Arabic Dialect Classification with Social Media Data", in EMNLP, 2015 "focuses on the classification of MSA (msa) and 3 Arabic dialects: Egyptian (egy), Gulf (gul) and Levantine (lev).
+	"focuses on the classification of MSA (msa) and 3 Arabic dialects: Egyptian (egy), Gulf (gul) and Levantine (lev).
 See p.4 for more details ..."
 	"uses semi-supervised learning as well ..."

+- Kareem Darwish, Hassan Sajjad, Hamdy Mubara, "Verifiably Effective Arabic Dialect Identification", 2014

+Notes and excerpts:
-- Kareem Darwish, Hassan Sajjad, Hamdy Mubara, "Verifiably Effective Arabic Dialect Identification", 2014 "classifies Egyptian dialect (ARZ) vs. MSA, using random forests, and using lexical, morphological, and phonological features as classification features"
+	"classifies Egyptian dialect (ARZ) vs. MSA, using random forests, and using lexical, morphological, and phonological features as classification features."
 	"We show that effective dialect identification requires that we account for the distinguishing lexical, morphological, and phonological phenomena of dialects."
 	"There seems to be a necessity to identify lexical and linguistic features that discriminate between MSA and different dialects.
 In this paper, we highlight some such features that help in separating between MSA and ARZ."
-	"We identify common ARZ words that do not overlap with MSA and identify specific linguistic phenomena that exist in ARZ, and not MSA, such as morphological patterns, word concatenations, and verb negation constructs"
+	"We identify common ARZ words that do not overlap with MSA and identify specific linguistic phenomena that exist in ARZ, and not MSA, such as morphological patterns, word concatenations, and verb negation constructs."

 - Christoph Tillmann, Yaser Al-Onaizan, Saab Mansour, "Improved Sentence-Level Arabic Dialect Classification", In Proceedings of the First Workshop on Applying NLP Tools to Similar Languages, Varieties and Dialects, pages 110–119, 2014.